David-VTUK/lab-docs/docs/prometheus/part-four.md

 # Scrape Configuration

 Using the Prometheus Operator, `ServiceMonitor` and `PodMonitor` are standard abstractions for service discovery within a Kubernetes cluster.
-However, in this example we are scraping metrics directly exposed from nodes and not from a Kubernetes service.
+However, in this example we are scraping metrics directly exposed from nodes from an external cluster.

 Two ways to approach this include: